Thanks for stopping by to learn about XR-29. Click here to determine if your CT is XR-29 compliant: Is My CT Scanner Compliant?

 If you’d rather not read the whole thing, maybe read just the portion applicable to your concerns.
 In Title II, Section 218, congress amended Section 1834 of the Social Security Act by adding a portion titled “Quality Incentives to Promote Patient Safety and Public Health in Computed Tomography.”
 This section of legislation applies to the following HCPCS codes:

 The legislation refers to your CT scanner and its consistency with the “CT equipment standard” as they define it.
-In short, if your CT scanner does not meet each of the attributes of National Electrical Manufacturers Association (NEMA) Standard XR-29, your reimbursement under the above HCPCS codes will be reduced by 5% for 2016 and by 15% for 2017 and beyond.
+In short, if your CT scanner does not meet each of the attributes of National Electrical Manufacturers Association (NEMA) Standard XR-29, your reimbursement under the above HCPCS codes will be reduced by 15%.

 Are these significant decreases?
 Yes.
 But are they enough of a decrease to make you rush out and spend hundreds of thousands of dollars on a new CT scanner?